GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

  -0.674225  1.40281
 ```

-This approach is *strongly discouraged* because `OMEinsum` uses an unoptimized contraction order that may be exponentially inefficient.
-A better approach explicitly specifies the contraction order using parentheses:
+This direct approach is *strongly discouraged* because `OMEinsum` defaults to an unoptimized contraction order that can be exponentially inefficient.
+The naive left-to-right evaluation often creates unnecessarily large intermediate tensors.

+A superior approach explicitly specifies the contraction order using parentheses to guide the computation:

 ```julia
 julia> nested_code = ein"(ab,bc),cd->ad"